-“Just as Long as We’re Together” is also an early indication of Prince’s talent for expanding on a groove.
-Even in the original, four-minute version, the song has the feel of an extended cut, taking off from the Oberheim solo after the second verse for a contrasting bridge with more pronounced funk undertones, featuring Prince on clavinet, electric piano, synth, drums, and bass.
-Later versions of the song–including the final take released on Prince’s debut album–went further, appending the aforementioned instrumental “Jelly Jam” as a kind of extended coda.
-In fact, “Jelly Jam” actually predates “Just as Long,” dating back to Prince’s summer 1976 sessions at Moonsound (the version currently circulating, however, originates from Sound 80).
-A short, fairly simplistic funk instrumental, it’s unlikely that it was ever intended for release on an album, but it serves once again as a sampling of Prince’s skills on multiple instruments: namely, Larry Graham slap bass, Stevie Wonder clavinet, Jimmy Nolen chicken-scratch guitar, and his own unshowy but rock-solid drumming.
-Given the brief runtime and demonstrative nature of “Jelly Jam,” it makes sense that it was eventually absorbed into “Just as Long”–literally, in fact, as the last two minutes of the second and third circulating versions sound to these ears like a literal copy-and-paste of the separate “Jelly Jam” take.
+In fact, “Jelly Jam” actually predates “Just as Long,” dating back to Prince’s summer 1976 sessions at Moonsound (though the version currently circulating originates from Sound 80).
+A short, fairly simplistic funk instrumental, it’s unlikely that “Jelly Jam” was ever intended for release on an album, but it serves once again as a sampling of Prince’s skills on multiple instruments: namely, Larry Graham slap bass, Stevie Wonder clavinet, Jimmy Nolen chicken-scratch guitar, and his own unshowy but rock-solid drumming.
+Given the brief runtime and demonstrative nature of the track, it makes sense that it was eventually absorbed into “Just as Long”–literally, in fact, as the last two minutes of the second and third circulating versions of the latter sound to these ears like a literal copy-and-paste of the separate “Jelly Jam” take.

 As mentioned above, however, simply listening to “Just as Long” and “Jelly Jam” wasn’t enough to convince prospective labels of Prince’s ability to self-produce.
 So CBS booked a day of studio time at Village Recorders in West Los Angeles to observe Prince as he cut a version of “Just as Long as We’re Together” in real time.
 They still weren’t sold, and tried to sway Prince to their cause by hosting a luncheon with their choice of producer, Verdine White of Earth, Wind & Fire.
 “We were supposed to say ‘wow!’”
 Husney recalled to Per Nilsen, but the musician-turned-manager “had worked around stars my whole life, and Prince was one of those guys who wasn’t really impressed with that kind of stuff.”
 Instead, the suggestion of White as a producer “destroyed the possibility of Prince going with CBS” (Nilsen 1999 32).

-It is, indeed, an impressive technical achievement–not least for a 17-year-old* (*actually 18, but who’s counting) first-time producer.
+Indeed, “Just as Long” is an impressive technical achievement–not least for a 17-year-old* (*actually 18, but who’s counting) first-time producer.
 But CBS was right: it wasn’t a hit.
-When “Just as Long as We’re Together” was eventually released as Prince’s second single in November of 1978, it reached only Number 91 on the R&B charts, missing the pop charts entirely.
+When the song was eventually released as Prince’s second single in November of 1978, it reached only Number 91 on the R&B charts, missing the pop charts entirely.
 In other words, the problem wasn’t that CBS overlooked Prince’s immediate commercial potential; the problem was that they weren’t willing to play the long game and allow him to develop into the artist he obviously had the talent and drive to become, on his own terms.
 That, as it turns out, is exactly what Warner Bros. was willing to do–at least, after a little bit of convincing.
 And that is where we’ll pick up, either Friday or early next week, with our next post.